larasouzabr/hex-tools/README.md

 _strong_
-* hi, this is a simple project based on my learnings at Holberton school.
-- first project
+*hi, this is my first project on git and I'm having troubles during that